 In conclusion, this essay acknowledges that technological progress does jeopardise the planet, but cutting-edge discoveries can actually halt and even heal this destruction.

-Again, all I have done is repeat what I said in the introduction using paraphrasing.
+Again, all I have done is to repeat what I said in the introduction using paraphrasing.

 Adding a Prediction or Recommendation to Our Conclusion